This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 A short drive from Argostoli, a 19th-century water mill rolls the waters that vanish in the depths of the earth through one of the island’s sinkholes.

-In 1963, scientists managed to prove that underground waters traverse Kefalonia from west to east.
+In 1963, scientists proved that underground water flows through Kefalonia from west to east.
 They did so by pouring red paint into the Argostoli Sinkholes.
-After two weeks, the water in Melissani Cave and Sami turned red, explaining a unique geological phenomenon that used to be a mystery in the past.

 View of the sinkhole and watermill in Argostoli.